Links to: 2020/21 – 2018/19 – 2016/17 – 2014/15 – 2012/13

 Some say, What’s the big deal?
 Only that humans have driven at least 680 vertebrate species to extinction since the 1600s.
 Scientists believe that pollution, land clearing, and overfishing will kill off half of the planet’s existing land and marine species by 2100.
 Humans have already taken most of the arable land, burnt and converted almost all the large native forests.

 So this long-winded diatribe comes to its pointy end by saying that a year ago we warned the almighty powers that the Richmond River was so impacted by sandbanks, a catastrophic flood could come with the next major weather event.
-You can read all about how that panned out in our latest Put Earth First column.
+You can read all about how that panned out HERE.

-Here’s a heads-up: One of those old-timers that helped us get a start was the farmer who sold us our land.
+Here’s a heads-up: One of those old-timers#flood that helped us get a start was the farmer who sold us our land.
 His family had settled the area a hundred fifty years earlier, and told us his house had never, ever flooded.
-We built ours considerably higher than his, and guess what—our homemade house got water through it in this March 2022 flood.
+We built ours considerably higher than his, and guess what—our homemade house got water through it in the Feb/March 2022 flood.
 Bummer.

 Unfortunately, the history of mankind (especially in the last few hundred years) has clearly shown that human beings, in general, will not change their ways until faced with cataclisms.